SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 economic transaction.
 When a payment is reconciled,  captured amounts for the payment are matched against the corresponding settlement." %}

 The information needed to reconcile captured funds - the balance report and transactions list - are available for all merchants using PayEx.
 By default you receive these files by e-mail, but it is also possible to get them via FTP access.
-Contact [omni.client@payex.com][omni-client-email] for further inquiries regarding this.
+Contact [omni.client@swedbankpay.se][omni-client-email] for further inquiries regarding this.
 The settlement frequency is defined in the agreement and you will receive a report for each payout and/or invoice.

 ### Settlement